External locking is the use of file system locking to manage

 disabled, and vice versa.
 External locking is disabled by

 If you do use external locking option to enable updates to

 MyISAM tables from many MySQL

-for any shared tables.
-Otherwise, index corruption can
+any shared tables.
+Otherwise, index corruption can occur.

-The easiest way to satisfy these conditions is to always use
+The easiest way to satisfy this condition is to always use